otrv4/otrv4/otrv4.md

     DRE and Auth (ψ2) ------------------------------------------>
                                                          Verify & Decrypt (ψ2)
 ```

+TODO: explain when this will be used?

+### Non-interactive authenticated key exchange (AKE) <a name="offline-AKE"></a>

+TODO: briefly explains the non-interactive AKE, how its the same as interactive
+but with a pre-key storage mechanism.

 In the non-interactive AKE, Bob generates one (or more) D-H Commit messages,
 named pre-keys for convenience, and stores them in a pre-key storage.